jventura1738/COSC420/Project_Euler/README.md

 As of 10/11/20 @ 3:31PM, our brute force solution is still running.
 We have tested many cases with various #'s of nodes, and various N's.
 It has always been correct, and there is no way the final result we are still waiting is wrong.
 We are having the nodes print results to a file so that when it is finished, even if the MPI_Reduce overflows, we can sum the 24 node results ourselves and not have to false results due to overflow.
 With full confidence, I believe that my algorithm is complete and works, despite being pretty slow.

 ### What was Learned
+This was certainly more than just a project.
+It was a test of confidence, patience, and will.